videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-automation/readme.md

-# Tutorial: One-click deploy policy blueprints using Conditional Access APIs
+# Tutorial:	Disaster recovery as a service using Conditional Access APIs

-Intent: As an IT admin, I want to be able to easily deploy conditional access policies to large number of branch offices and subsidiaries.
+Intent: As an IT admin, I want to be able to easily backup conditional access policies so I can undo policy changes or recover from a disaster.

 You can use the conditional access APIs to manage policy blueprints that you can make available to your branch offices and subsidiaries.
 For example, you can: